 The Argentinian Pope has declared the current year the Jubilee of Mercy, a year which is customarily seen by the Church as a period of universal pardon and remission of sins.
 This would allow him to pardon the sinning Chinese bishops, if they were to ask for forgiveness and promise to refrain from further indiscretions.

 Many believe that should Beijing and the Holy See come to an agreement, it could be announced before Nov.
 20, the Feast of Christ the King, and when the Jubilee of Mercy officially ends.
-This year has been declared a period of universal pardon and remission of sins.

 Ending the schism in China’s Catholic church is an important goal, supporters of closer ties between the Vatican and Beijing say.
 Benoit Vermander, a Jesuit priest and professor of religious sciences at Fudan University in Shanghai, said, “I entirely approve of the Pope’s initiative, and I think it is the best way forward.
 I find the critiques against an accord to have no basis, and that Chinese Catholics really need this agreement.
 There has to be a common mechanism for the nomination of bishops.”